top of page

 WHAT IS GRIEF?

-Loss, change, and death are universal human experiences, and grief is the normal, natural, and adaptive response to loss.
-Grief can be experienced and expressed in many ways which include thoughts, feelings, and emotions as well as physically through bodily symptoms.
-People’s lives are often shaped by the experience of various losses over time.
+Loss, change, and death are universal human experiences, and grief is the normal, natural, and adaptive response to many types of loss.
+Every person's experience is unique.
+Grief can be experienced and expressed in many ways which include changes to thoughts, feelings, and emotions.
+Grief can also be experienced through physical symptoms and changes.
+Sometimes, our lives are shaped by the experience of various and numerous losses over time.
 Loss experiences can be both difficult and transformative.
-This is when grief therapy can be beneficial.
+Grief therapy provides one more tool to assist us as we incorporate these experiences into our lives.

 WHAT IS GRIEF THERAPY?